 Patrick Reed What's In The Bag?

 His fairway woods are also an ever-changing story too.
 He had been using the Nike VR Pro Limited for a long time before putting the Titleist TS2 in.
 The TaylorMade M6 made a brief appearance in his setup as did a Callaway Mavrik Sub Zero.
 Currently he has a TaylorMade SIM (opens in new tab) in there along with a Callaway Rogue ST model as well.

-Driver: Titleist TSi3 (9 degrees) with Aldila Rogue Silver 125 MSI 70 TX shaft
+Driver: Grindworks Prototype (9 degrees) with Aldila Rogue Silver 125 MSI 70 TX shaft

 Fairway: TaylorMade SIM, (15 degrees) with Aldila Rogue Black 130 MSI 80 TX shaft